 Please find a full video transcript below:

-Molly: What I was hoping we could do, is just go around, introduce yourself, name, company, and then the topic is all right … What are the problems, what are the things you’re trying to manage and then wheat tools have you found successful.
+Molly: What I was hoping we could do, is just go around, introduce yourself, name, company, and then the topic is all right … What are the problems, what are the things you’re trying to manage and then what internal workflow tools have you found successful?
 We’ll just talk for 20 minutes and kind of bounce around, and go from there.
 Does that sound good?

 Mike: Yeah that sounds great.